OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/interp.rst

 The BsplinesComp allows you to represent a large dimension variable as a smaller dimensional variable via a B-spline function.
-This is useful for reducing the size of an optimization problem by decreasing the number of design variables it solves, and potentially ithe number of gradients it computes if you are running in forward mode.
+This is useful for reducing the size of an optimization problem by decreasing the number of design variables it solves, and potentially the number of gradients it computes if you are running in forward mode.
 You may consider using this when you have spatially distributed design variables where you know that the physics gives you smooth designs that can be well approximated by B-splines.